The Players Championship: Multiple winners

 Jack Nicklaus has the most wins, having won three of the first five events, in alternating years and on different courses.
 Since Players Championship moved to TPC Sawgrass in 1982, a further seven players have won twice, with Scottie Scheffler being the only player to successfully defend the title.
-In contrast to Scheffler, the 17 years between Hal Sutton's first and second titles is the longest period between wins in the competitions history, while three other players have waited more than ten years for their second title.
+Additionally, Nickaus, McIlroy, and Scheffler are the only players to repeat as champion in less than 5 years (no 2020 tournament).
+In contrast to Scheffler, the 17 years between Hal Sutton's first and second titles is the longest period between wins in the competitions history, while Couples and Woods each waited 12 years, and Love III had an 11 year pause between his two wins.